jupyter/governance/governance.md

 Changes to the governance documents are submitted via a GitHub pull request to The Project's governance documents GitHub repository at [https://github.com/jupyter/governance](https://github.com/jupyter/governance).
-There are two phases to the voting process:
+There are two phases to the process:

 **The discussion phase** begins when the person first opens a pull-request.
 During this time, *the pull-request must be in a draft state*.